poulsp/docker-Alice-Linux-x86/README.md

 You can use `docker-compose exec alice-amd bash` in different ways eg.
 - `docker-compose exec alice-amd bash -c 'snips-watch -vvv'`

-and viewing the log outside the container.
+or viewing the log outside the container.
   - cd root/Docker/host_volumes
   - tail -f ProjectAlice/var/logs/logs.log

-Like you do when you edit your skills.
+like you do when you edit your skills.
 - cd root/Docker/host_volumes/ProjectAlice/skills/YourSkill
 - Edit YourSkill